Ondrej Bajgar

 About

-I currently work on AI safety research as a DPhil Affiliate at the Future of Humanity Institute (FHI) at the University of Oxford, where I also pursue a doctorate under the supervision of Michael A. Osborne (Machine Learning Group, Department of Engineering Science), Alessandro Abate (Oxford Control and Automated Verification Lab, Department of Computer Science), and Konstantinos Gatsis (Control Group, Department of Engineering Science).
-Previously, I spent two years at FHI as a Senior Research Scholar and three years as a Research Scientist at IBM Watson working on machine learning research.
+I'm currently finishing a doctorate in Bayesian machine learning at the University of Oxford under the supervision of Michael A. Osborne (Machine Learning Group, Department of Engineering Science), Alessandro Abate (Oxford Control and Automated Verification Lab, Department of Computer Science), and Konstantinos Gatsis (Control Group, Department of Engineering Science).
+Previously, I spent two years at the Future of Humanity Institute at Oxford as a Senior Research Scholar thinking about AI safety and three years as a Research Scientist at IBM Watson working on machine learning research in text understanding and dialogue systems.
 I studied mathematics at the University of Warwick, focusing mainly on uncertainty quantification and modeling of complex systems (e.g. transport systems or biological systems).

 Beside research, I've been actively involved in organizing Summer Academy Discover helping high-school students find a meaningful future direction.